 Set up in Carta

 Once we have the details of the new option grants finalized, we import them to Carta in bulk using our option import tool or draft directly into Carta.
 Once imported, the next step is to create the board consent, which will automatically pull in the drafted option grants for approval.

 After we set up the board consent in Carta, I’m able to review it before publishing to board members for approval.
 Carta even allows you to insert a short summary of the consent in the email notification which helps me communicate to board members the actions being taken in the board consent.
 Most of our board members approve consents on the same day.

 - Review draft board consent

 - Publish the board consent to the board members

 - Send follow up via email

 I believe all board consents of the future should be digitized in one streamlined workflow and deep-linked to the option grant, allowing for faster due diligence and even help with liquidity.

-If you’d like more information on Carta board consents please see /board-management/.
+If you’d like more information on Carta board consents please see our Board Management software

 DISCLOSURE: This communication is on behalf of eShares Inc., d/b/a Carta, Inc. (“Carta”).
 This communication is not to be construed as legal, financial, accounting or tax advice and is for informational purposes only.
 This communication is not intended as a recommendation, offer or solicitation for the purchase or sale of any security.
 Carta does not assume any liability for reliance on the information provided herein.